 Despite these restrictions, you can still submit an ESTA application if you plan to travel to the USA within the next two years, with normal processing time, because ESTA holiday visas are valid for two years.
 However, bear in mind that being in possession of an ESTA visa does not automatically mean you can travel to the USA.
 Your recent travel history determines your entry and potential quarantine requirements.

-When can I travel abroad from Scotland?
+Can I travel abroad from Scotland?

-- Official FCO guidance
+- Official FCDO guidance

 - Scotland government travel advice